Skip to main content

 You need to be a registered voter in Salt Lake County in order to receive a ballot.
 All registered voters are sent ballots and prepaid return envelopes for Vote by Mail Elections.

-Your application must be received in the Clerk's Office no later than the Tuesday prior to Election Day.
+Your voter registration must be received by the Clerk's Office no later than the Tuesday prior to Election Day.

 If you have moved within Salt Lake County, call our office during business hours to update your address.
 You may also update your address by completing an online voter registration or downloading a mail-in voter registration form – both are available on our website.